 We ensure that there is a focus on the needs of each individual child so that they can play an active role in the nursery, remain healthy and achieve their full potential.

 Ensuring children are safeguarded and their welfare promoted is of paramount importance to us.
 All our staff receive training annually and if any legislative changes are introduced during the year - e.g. the new Keeping Children Safe in Education 2016 which came into force on 5th September 2016, we ensure that this information is shared immediately.
 Our Governors also undertake training and safeguarding is a standing item on all Committee agendas.

-Emma is our Designated Safeguarding Lead and she is supported by three Deputy Designated Safeguarding Leads, Nicola, Sasha and Bryanna, so there is always someone in the nursery and Children’s Centre, who has a high level of expertise in all aspects of safeguarding and child protection.
-We also have a named Governor responsible for safeguarding - Jonathan Davies-Jones.
+Emma is our Designated Safeguarding Lead and she is supported by four Deputy Designated Safeguarding Leads, Nicola, Sasha, Bryanna and Tina (@Fayland), so there is always someone in the nursery and Children’s Centres, who has a high level of expertise in all aspects of safeguarding and child protection.
+We also have a named Governor responsible for safeguarding - Gemma Seakins.

 We ensure that all children, regardless of their particular needs, are offered inclusive teaching which will enable them to make the best possible progress .
 We can offer a range of provision to support children with communication and interaction, cognition and learning difficulties, social, mental and health problems or sensory or physical needs.

 Our SENCo (Special Educational Needs Co-ordinator) is Camilla Alton and she can be contacted on Mondays - Wednesdays either by calling the nursery on 020 8673 4055 or by email, firstname.lastname@example.org

 We work within the Wandsworth Guidance on Provision for Children with SEN in Mainstream Schools which explains the ways children with different additional needs are provided for within the school.